-Little Flower Children and Family Services of New York (Little Flower), one of the largest and most respected agencies providing critical programs and services to children, families and adults with developmental disabilities in New York City and across Long Island, has been awarded a grant of $1,053,988 from the New York State Office for People with Developmental Disabilities (OPWDD) through the Balancing Incentive Program (BIP) Transformation Fund.
+Little Flower, one of the largest and most respected agencies providing critical programs and services to children, families and adults with developmental disabilities in New York City and across Long Island, has been awarded a grant of $1,053,988 from the New York State Office for People with Developmental Disabilities (OPWDD) through the Balancing Incentive Program (BIP) Transformation Fund.
 BIP funds are intended to transform service delivery to persons with developmental disabilities to establish less costly alternatives to residential care and to provide an array of services to assist individuals and their families to defer or prevent the need for residential care.

 The award will support the creation of Little Flower Bridge to Family Care, a home-based support program to enable developmentally disabled persons including children, adolescents and adults to successfully remain at home with relatives or return home following a residential placement experience, utilizing successful evidence-based practices and offering increased community-based alternatives in Brooklyn, Queens, Nassau and Suffolk Counties.
 The award will also support New Start, an innovative program that will adapt Multi-Systems Therapy (MST) to the Individuals with Developmental Disabilities (IDD) population to avoid crisis situations including incarceration.